-A couple years ago when I witnessed my 16 grandchildren scattered throughout the house playing the game, I realized something: Even if they had been playing from their respective homes, they would have still been collaborating and strategizing, just as effectively, to survive on the island.
+A few years ago when I witnessed my 16 grandchildren scattered throughout the house playing the game Fortnite, I realized something: Even if they had been playing from their respective homes, they would have still been collaborating and strategizing, just as effectively, to survive on the island.
 This was collective defense at work.

 Based on my experience with the U.S. Cyber Command, I can say that the offense always won by actively creating new exploits, constantly modifying malware, massively scaling at a level that’s almost unimaginable, and escalating to nation-level attacks employed by Russia, China, Iran, North Korea — and many other rogue, non-nation state actors.

-Today, cybersecurity defense that brings together organizations, states, and nations in a real-time network to defend against cyber attacks is the only way to compete.
-Every week, when I meet with private and public sector leaders struggling against the relentless onslaught of cyber attacks, I become more determined in the Collective Defense mission.
+Cybersecurity defense that brings together organizations, states, and nations in a real-time network to defend against cyber attacks is the only way to compete against these adversaries and rampant ransomware gangs that just won’t quit.

 The bigger picture of Collective Defense